Master of Social Work Admissions Information

 The Master of Social Work Program at the University of Northern Iowa is fully accredited by the Council on Social Work Education (CSWE).
 Students who graduate from our program are eligible to sit for the LMSW (Licensed Master of Social Work) exam.
 In most cases, the LMSW is easily transferable across state lines.

 - The Two-year Foundation Program is open to individuals whose baccalaureate degree is not in social work.
-Classes for the two-year program will begin with the start of classes the week of August 20, 2018.
+Classes for the two-year program will begin with the start of classes each Fall.

 - The Advanced Standing Program is open to those individuals who have completed a baccalaureate in social work degree from a program accredited by CSWE.
-Classes for the Advanced Standing program will begin in June 2018.
+Classes for the Advanced Standing program will begin each Summer.

 - The Distance Education Program is open to both Foundation and Advanced Standing students and is part-time, only.
-Our next Foundation cohort will begin classes in Fall 2018 and the next Advanced Standing cohort will begin Fall 2019.
+Our next Foundation cohort will begin classes in Spring 2021 and the next Advanced Standing cohort will begin Spring 2022.

 The on-campus programs offer both full-time and extended-enrollment (part-time) options.
 Students who choose the extended-enrollment option must be able to attend classes at the times offered (3 hr. blocks) and must be available for the field practicum.
 Most practicums take place at agencies that operate during regular business hours (9 am to 5 pm).